a13ks3y/ram/README.md

 Each universe is a set of states, each state representing all sub-states of all universe objects, including Rick.

+### Notice:

+    Game is not about particular Rick,
+    it's more likely about "Rick" as a "concept".
+    You're controlling Rick(s) in the game,
+    as much as Rick(s) controls you.

 Rick has a Portal Gun, which can make classic "Portal2-like" portals, to travel in x or y directions, and also can make multiverse portals to travel between universes (z axis).
 Multiverse travels could be time-shifted,